Skip to Content

 Ella Mckendrick on safari with lions

-There are no group tours that follow this itinerary.
+There are no 3-day group tours that follow this itinerary.
 However, I have included some which include Amboseli and also Tsavo West separately.
+I've also included a 3rd link to some 7-day tours which include both parks.

-Click the links below to request quotes for the group safari options on the safari bookings website.
+Click the link below to request quotes for the group safari options on the SafariBookings website.

 View My Recomended 3-day Group Tours Including Amboseli